dark-teal-coder/cert-google-it-automation-with-python/course01-crash-course-on-python/solutions-crash-course-on-python.md

 ***Solution 01***

+- [x] To write code that will solve the problem in a clear and concise way
+- [x] To identify the inputs and outputs of the problem
+- [x] Ensure that you are writing a script that is efficient and effective

 ***Solution 02***

+- [x] 1, 2, 3, 4, 5

 ***Solution 03***

+- [x] The `sorted()` method

 ***Solution 04***

+- [x] `reverse = True`

 ***Solution 05***

+- [x] `['Ray', 'Alex', 'Kelly', 'Carlos']`

 ***Solution 06***

+- [x] A dictionary

 ***Solution 07***

+- [x] Allows code to be modified more easily
+- [x] Improves code debugging
+- [x] Processes data more easily

 ***Solution 08***

+- [x] To execute a block of code only if a certain condition is true

 ***Solution 09***

+- [x] To execute a block of code if a specific condition is true, otherwise execute an alternative block of code.

 ***Solution 10***

+- [x] To create a list of all users currently logged into any machine and the machine they're logged into.